Mar 272025

 1766 – Philip and John

-The tax records of 1666/7 recorded a James Head from Kilballyherberry, Ballysheehan.
-He was probably one of the 10 Heade (and variant) families recorded in the area at the time.
+As explained in the Killenuale parish page, the tax records of 1666/7 recorded a James Head from Kilballyherberry, Ballysheehan.
+He was probably one of the 10 Heade (and variant) families recorded in Ireland at the time.

 The Irish Research page explains these families in more detail.